01 of 03

 - Treat stains promptly.

-- Never iron a tie that has a stain and be sure to iron properly.
+- Never iron a tie that has a stain and be sure to choose the correct ironing temperature.

-- Allow ties to rest for three days between wearings.
+- Allow ties to rest for three days between wearings to prevent stretching.